liangxianzhe/nap.nvim/README.md

 })
 ```

-The best config for you depends on your leader key, your terminal.
+The best config for you depends on your leader key and your terminal.
 Here are a few examples,
 feel free to try it out:

 * `<C-n>` and `<C-p>`